 - Regardless of how everyone around you is riding, walking or driving, it is in your best interest to remain alert of your surroundings.
 Recognizing a reckless fellow pedestrian or rider can save your life or someone else’s.

 For any questions or concerns about the newly introduced electric scooters, please do not hesitate to call Murphy & Associates.
 We want our community to feel safe and protected, regardless of their mode of transportation.
 If you are involved in an electric scooter accident, crash, collision or death call us today to review your case.
-The attorneys at Murphy & Associates are here to help you and your family receive the best representation in Louisville.
+The Louisville auto accident attorneys at Murphy & Associates are here to help you and your family receive the best representation possible.
 Call today to speak with one of our experienced attorneys.